FHA Lowers Mortgage Insurance Premium By 0.25 Basis Points

 - FHA will insure FHA Loans that private lenders and banks originate and fund

-- In order for FHA to insure a defaulted or foreclosed FHA Loan, the FHA Lender needs to follow FHA Guidelines.
+- In order for FHA to insure a defaulted or foreclosed FHA Loan, the Lender needs to follow HUD Guidelines.
 FHA insures the defaulted FHA Loan

-- There is a one time upfront FHA mortgage insurance premium of 1.75%
+- There is a one time upfront mortgage insurance premium of 1.75%

-- There is an annual FHA mortgage insurance premium for the lifetime of a 30 year fixed rate FHA mortgage loan
+- There is an annual mortgage insurance premium for the lifetime of a 30 year fixed rate loan

 - In order to take advantage of the 0.60% Annual FHA mortgage insurance premium, borrowers need to refinance their current FHA Loans

-- You can refinance your FHA Loan with a FHA Streamline Refinance Mortgage which requires no income verification, no appraisal, and no credit scores and take advantage of the lower FHA Annual Mortgage Insurance Premium
+- Homeowners can refinance their FHA Loan with an FHA Streamline Refinance Mortgage which requires no income verification, no appraisal, and no credit scores and take advantage of the lower FHA Annual Mortgage Insurance Premium

-If you want to see whether you will benefit and save money with the new the lower FHA mortgage insurance premium, please contact Gustan Cho at 262-716-8151 or email Gustan Cho at email@example.com .
-We are available 7 days a week, evenings, weekends and holidays.
+Homeowners who want to see if they benefit and can save money with refinancing, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends and holidays.